 During autosave, this data has to be processed and written to disk.
 While this is happening, Nuke can sometimes run slow or become unresponsive.

 If you are experiencing a similar behaviour, please try turning off Autosave under Edit > Preferences... > General > Autosave by setting "idle comp autosave after" and "force comp autosave after" to 0 seconds.

-If you don't want to turn autosave off completely try a setting that will save less frequently than the default 30 seconds.
+If you don't want to turn autosave off completely try a setting that will save less frequently than the default 5 or 30 seconds.

 If this doesn’t stop Nuke from becoming unresponsive, the UI freezes might be related to the Tracker node generating keyframe previews, detailed in this article: Q100200: Slow performance when "Reading Keyframe Previews" of Tracker nodes

 For more information on how to open a Support ticket, please refer to the Using the Support Portal article.

 We're sorry to hear thatPlease tell us why